 - Only Marketplace plans allow you to claim tax credits on your tax return.
 This is especially helpful for those who project a high income, but then end up claiming less on their taxes.

 - Most Silver plans, at most cost assistance levels, are HSA eligible.
-Be aware, if you adjust cost assistance during the year and and that lowers your deductible past the threshold, you may not be able to contribute to your HSA, but you can still use whatever amount of money is in there from previous contributions.
+Be aware, if you adjust cost assistance during the year and that lowers your deductible past the threshold, you may not be able to contribute to your HSA, but you can still use whatever amount of money is in there from previous contributions.

-- Other smart choices include other tiers of HSA eligible Marketplace plans for high earners (as they can hedge on the bet they won’t need cost assistance) and higher premium plans with low coinsurance and copays for those who needs lots of drugs and medical care.
+- Other smart choices include other tiers of HSA eligible Marketplace plans for high earners (as they can hedge on the bet they won’t need cost assistance) and higher premium plans with low coinsurance and copays for those who need lots of drugs and medical care.
 Typically this won’t result in annual savings, but will rather curb the amount of money spent at any one time.

-- In general the only remaining factors you’ll need to consider are networks and benefits.
-Generally go with a multi-state PPO if you travel, just a PPO if you don’t know who your care providers will be, and an HMO if you know what care providers you’ll need.
-Make sure to double check your plans drug network and provider network before enrolling.
+- In general, the only remaining factors you’ll need to consider are networks and benefits.
+Generally, go with a multi-state PPO if you travel, just a PPO if you don’t know who your care providers will be, and an HMO if you know what care providers you’ll need.
+Make sure to double-check your plan’s drug network and provider network before enrolling.
 If it’s not in-network, it’s typically not covered!

 When Is A Silver Plan Not “the Best Plan”

-The more money over 400% of the Federal Poverty level you make, the less of a chance that you’ll ever take advantage of the Silver plans cost sharing reduction subsidies, even in worst case scenarios.
+The more money over 400% of the Federal Poverty level you make, the less of a chance that you’ll ever take advantage of the Silver plans cost-sharing reduction subsidies, even in worst-case scenarios.
 If you are young and healthy, you may want to choose the cheaper bronze plans as a form of “catastrophic coverage”.
 You’ll pay less up-front, but will owe more during the year if you use care.
 This still pairs with an HSA for tax benefits.

 At the end of the day, you’ll need to compare plans based on your income and medical needs.
-But, for most people. a HSA eligible Marketplace Silver plan is going to win out when compared to most plans inside or outside of the Marketplace.
+But, for most people. an HSA eligible Marketplace Silver plan is going to win out when compared to most plans inside or outside of the Marketplace.